awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

 ```

 The example below illustrates the following scenario:
-+ In\-transit data encryption is enabled and references a zip file with PEM certificates in Amazon S3, using the ARN
++ In\-transit data encryption is enabled and references a zip file with PEM certificates in Amazon S3, using the ARN\.
-+ SSE\-KMS is used for Amazon S3 encryption
++ SSE\-KMS is used for Amazon S3 encryption\.
-+ Local disk encryption uses AWS KMS as the key provider
++ Local disk encryption uses AWS KMS as the key provider\.

 ```
 aws emr create-security-configuration --name "MySecConfig" --security-configuration '{